What has the government shutdown changed for Nevadans?

-With most congressional Democrats insisting they would only vote to fund the federal government if expiring Affordable Care Act (ACA) subsidies were extended, government offices shut down at midnight Wednesday after Congress was unable to reach a deal.
+With most congressional Democrats insisting they would only vote to fund the federal government if the expiring Affordable Care Act (ACA) subsidies were extended, government offices shut down on Oct.
+1 at midnight after Congress was unable to reach a deal.

 Home to thousands of active-duty military and veterans, a significant population on food assistance and a major travel hub at Harry Reid International Airport, a government shutdown is expected to take a toll on Nevada — particularly if weeks, or even a month, goes by without a deal.

 Some Democratic allies have stressed that fallout from the shutdown will be different from previous shutdowns.
-Last week, the Office of Management and Budget (OMB) issued a memo — first reported by Politico — imploring federal agencies to use the shutdown as an “opportunity” to consider mass layoffs for federal workers, including those working on projects that are “not consistent with the President’s priorities.”
+In September, the Office of Management and Budget (OMB) issued a memo — first reported by Politico — imploring federal agencies to use the shutdown as an “opportunity” to consider mass layoffs for federal workers, including those working on projects that are “not consistent with the President’s priorities.”

 In previous shutdowns, federal workers were temporarily furloughed and received back pay when the government reopened.
 Top congressional Democrats have criticized the memo as an attempt to pressure Democrats into supporting a GOP-backed funding extension that protects federal workers from shutdown-related layoffs but does not renew the expiring health care subsidies.

-In a statement released Wednesday, Gov. Joe Lombardo, a Republican, criticized the shutdown as “unnecessary” but wrote that Nevadans would experience “limited disruption to operations and services” if the shutdown lasts less than three weeks.
+In a statement issued Oct.
+1, Gov. Joe Lombardo, a Republican, criticized the shutdown as “unnecessary” but wrote that Nevadans would experience “limited disruption to operations and services” if the shutdown lasts less than three weeks.
 According to the White House, Nevada has around 22,000 federal workers, a little more than 1 percent of the state’s workforce.

 However, a shutdown that stretches beyond that and reaches the 30-day mark could “result in more significant challenges” given the “federal funding that passes through state agencies,” according to Lombardo.